U Doctor Helps Pro Superbike Racer Get Back On His Bike

-He was transported to two other hospitals before going to the U. “I didn’t want another lecture,” he says.
+He was transported to two other hospitals before going to University of Utah Health.
+“I didn’t want another lecture,” he says.
 “I wanted them to fix me.
-I told them to take me up to the U.” When Turpin arrived at University Hospital he met the first doctor who offered him a ray of hope.
+I told them to take me up to U of U Health.”
+When Turpin arrived at University of Utah Hospital he met the first doctor who offered him a ray of hope.
 “He showed interest.
 He said he would have me on a motorcycle in no time.
 Just that positive vibe said a lot.”

 Dr. Kubiak was spot-on with his prognosis.
 Less than two months after surgery, and with his legs only partially healed, Turpin got back on his bike and took the track like a true champion.
 “I went out and set the fastest lap of the day with my legs broken.”
 After getting the red light from multiple doctors, it was Dr. Kubiak who gave him the green light to take the racing world by the throttle again.
 “I’ve never met a doctor like him,” Turpin says.
 “Erik was a game changer.
 He’s like a hero to me.”

 Turpin knows exactly where to go if he gets injured again.
-“I’ll just go back to the U.” That’s where he found a doctor who offered him hope and a solution to getting back on his feet and ultimately back to doing what he loves— competing on his bike.
+“I’ll just go back to U of U Health.”
+That’s where he found a doctor who offered him hope and a solution to getting back on his feet and ultimately back to doing what he loves— competing on his bike.

 Now, this superbike racer is back on track, taking life one lap at a time.